 - Humans: Parents identify their children by giving them names. - Ask students, "How might Farmer/Ranchers identify their animals so they can track their growth and health? - Beef Cattle: beef Farmer/Ranchers will identify their cattle with ear tags (identification tag attached to the ear of an animal) The ear tag is given to a calf when it is born and worn its entire life.
-The ear tag tells the Farmer/Rancher the sire (father) and dam (mother) of the calf, as well as its date of birth and gives the calf its own identity based on its birth order and year it was born. - 10.
+The ear tag tells the Farmer/Rancher the sire (father) and dam (mother) of the calf, as well as its date of birth and give it its own identity based on the order and year it was born. - 5.
 Ask students, "Who makes sure the animals' needs are met?"
-Lead students to the Farmer/Rancher (person who cares for plants and animals on a farm) - 11.
-Have students complete the L(what I learned) on the Animal Needs KWL.
+Lead students to the Farmer/Rancher (person who cares for plants and animals on a farm)